KirlosYousef/KirlosYousef/README.md

 <a href="https://www.kirlosyousef.com"><img align="right" alt="Github" src="https://user-images.githubusercontent.com/48678280/88862734-4903af80-d201-11ea-968b-9c939d88a37c.gif"
                                                   width="35%"/></a>

-- Quality-oriented iOS software engineer.
-Currently working at one of the most fast-growing startup European companies, Iomob, which decentralizes mobility and leads the revolution of the internet of mobility in smart and sustainable cities.
-Developed and published several Swift iOS apps.
-I have a wide range of knowledge of different technologies, with excellent problem-solving skills.
-Prior to my graduation, the university chose me to be a database-systems teaching assistant.
+- Experienced iOS software engineer with a track record of developing and publishing successful Swift iOS apps.
+Currently working at Iomob, a leading European startup revolutionizing the internet of mobility in smart and sustainable cities.
+Skilled in using a wide range of technologies to solve complex problems, with a passion for developing innovative solutions.
+Developed strong communication, leadership, and mentorship skills as a database-systems teaching assistant and academic mentor.
+Excited to leverage my diverse background and expertise to contribute to a dynamic and fast-paced team in an iOS software engineering role.

 - 🧑‍💻 Project to be proud of: [RaceMe!-iOS App](https://github.com/KirlosYousef/RaceMe-IOS)

-- 💼 If you have questions, or you have a project, I'm available for freelancing you can always contact me at: <br>
+- 💼 I'm currently looking for a new full-time iOS Engineer experience <br>
+you can always contact me at: <br>
 Email: kirlosy@icloud.com <br>
 <a href="https://www.linkedin.com/in/kirlosyousef/">LinkedIn</a>